 feel like blowing 20 thou’ on lunch?

-the first time i went to kazakhstan, i entered the country with like 18 bucks or something ridiculous like that. when i had to declare how much i was bringing into the country, i wondered whether i’d have to open my suitcase and declare all the loose change strewn about.
+the first time i went to kazakhstan, i entered the country with like 18 bucks or something ridiculous like that. when i had to declare how much money i was bringing into the country, i wondered whether i’d have to open my suitcase and declare all the loose change strewn about.

 one thing i’ve learned about traveling, especially in countries where you don’t know the language, is that you should always be carrying some local currency. money breaks down all known language barriers.